yonas-fsaha/calculator-with-js/Readme.md

 ## Installation

--To use the JavaScript calculator project, simply clone this repository to your local machine or download the project files as a ZIP archive.
+-If you want to use the JavaScript calculator project, simply clone this repository to your local machine or download the project files as a ZIP archive.

 bash
 git clone https://github.com/yonas-fsaha/calculator-with-js.git